Many of Pavel's puzzles can be customized to promote your

 Anansi's tricks and find the secret he's left for you at

 the center of his maze?
-Pavel's latest multi-stage
+Pavel's series of multi-stage

 Twelve stars with a deep or shallow notch on